Natural Remedies for Seven Common Winter Problems

 Irrespective of where you live in India, winter always brings with it cold gusts of wind and the dreaded common flu.
 It’s a tough call for parents as they have to take care not only of their young children but also of themselves.
 Over-the-counter medicines do provide relief, but there is a chance you may take ill again.
-As allopathic treatment has its side effects, the Indian population is turning towards alternative forms of healing, such as Ayurveda.
+As allopathic treatment has its side effects, the Indian population is turning towards alternative forms of healing through natural means.

-Ayurveda is a boon of ancient Indian sages and physicians and has been practised for more than 5000 years.
+One such practice of healing through natural means is Ayurveda, which is being practised for more than 5000 years.
 With trial and error, they proved that the plants and herbs we use in daily life have the potential to fight common and seasonal ailments.
-The goal of Ayurveda is to promote overall health and well-being for the future.
+The goal of Ayurveda is to promote overall health and well-being.
 According to this ancient system, the human body is made up of five elements – space, air, fire, water and earth.
-These combine in varying proportions in people to form three life forces (doshas) which are Vata, Pitta and Kapha dosha.
-If you’re experiencing any common winter problems, why not use these ingredients from your kitchen to heal yourself?
+These combine in varying proportions in people to form three life forces (doshas) which are Vata, Pitta, and Kapha dosha.

 Often the first indicator of the onset of a cold, a sore throat gives you that itchy feeling and sometimes, terrible pain as well.
 You can use these tips if your nose feels stuffy or you experience pain while swallowing food.